 Care services should have clear policies that reflect how they are complying with the Human Rights Act 1998 when offering care and support.
 Such policies should cover all users, but specifically those who might lack the mental capacity to take their own decisions about their care needs and whose rights might need to be protected because of the possible loss of their liberty arising from the decisions that are taken on their behalf.
 Such decisions, including any that deprive a person of their liberty, are taken in line with the Mental Capacity Act 2005, which applies to England and Wales, with separate legislation for Scotland.

 In April 2019 Parliament passed a Mental Capacity Amendment Act, which revises the system and procedures for authorising deprivation of liberty.
-How the new safeguards will apply is not - in October 2019 - known, but the plan is to implement new regulations from October 2020 operating alongside existing authorisation procedures for one year.
+How the new safeguards will apply is not yet clear, since the Covid-19 outbreak has delayed the liberty protection safeguards (LPS) which are not now due to come into effect until April 2022 to allow time for all preparations to be made.

 Key points you need to know on this topic.